-Playing with another pianist (i.e. four hands) can make the overall piano timbre feel much grander and fuller than when playing solo.
-And with this in mind, beginners and less experienced players can really benefit from playing four and six handed music (at one keyboard).
+Playing with another pianist, that is, four hands, can make the overall piano timbre feel much grander and fuller than when playing solo.
+And with this in mind, beginners and less experienced players can really benefit from playing four and six handed music, at one keyboard.

-When young students (and older students!) play together for the first time, there will be a number of issues requiring careful work and preparation.
-From rhythm, sound and precise ensemble to pedalling (it feels so different from pedalling for one), balance and articulation.
+When young students play together for the first time, there will be a number of issues requiring careful work and preparation.
+From rhythm, sound and precise ensemble to pedalling – it feels so different from pedalling for one – balance and articulation.
 This post hopes to address a few of these concerns, arming potential duettists with various methods to practise different technical and musical elements.

 Whether you’re a beginner, intermediate or advanced player, it can help to begin by warming up with a few exercises together, as a duo: these exercises can help with sound production, finger and wrist flexibility and mostly importantly, will foster precise ensemble playing.
 They will also attune listening skills; a facet which can take time to develop.
 Once each pianist has learnt their own part, the work starts – playing with another certainly adds a new musical dimension, especially for the less experienced player.

 Here are a few exercises for the beginning of a practice session: